benyvue/Employee-Tracker/README.md

   * [Questions/Inquiries](#Questions/Inquiries)

   ## Built with
-  JavaScript, HTML, CSS, Express.js, UUID, nodemon
+  JavaScript, mysql2, inquirer, inquirer-confirm, console.table

   ## Description
-  Note-Taker is an application for taking notes.
-You can add a title and then in the main body type away what you want to put in your note.
-Then you can save it and access it later.
-You can also delete notes as needed
+  Employee-Tracker is an application for creating a database for tracking current statuses of employees.
+Information such as salary, departments, job titles etc. can be edited in this application.
+The purpose of this application is to help organize data for employees in a database format.

   ## Installation Instructions
   Clone the repository via github.
 Then you would need to install node.js if you don't already have it.
-Type in npm install into the command line to install your node modules.
-After doing so you also would need to download express.js via your command line by typing "npm i express".
-You would also need uuid so do another npm install by typing "npm i uuid".
-To deploy the application you would also need heroku, so head over to the heroku.com and download the heroku cli.
-Once that is done you need to push the code application to heroku.
-First create a heroku url by typing "heroku create" in the command line.
-Then you can push to heroku by typing "git push heroku main" to push the code toyour heroku deployed app.
-The active link that ends in "herokuapp.com/" will be the link that takes you to your app.
-Enjoy.
+Once you have installed node.js, type npm install into the command line to install your node modules.
+You would also need to download MySql for database storage.
+Click [here](https://coding-boot-camp.github.io/full-stack/mysql/mysql-installation-guide) for a step by step on how to install MySql.

   ## Usage Instructions
+   Once you finish downloading all the required dependencies, go to the command line and type "npm start".
+From there you can start editing your employee information as the prompts appear.

   ## Contributing Members
   Ben Vue